Student Loan Counseling

 - Postponing payments through deferment or forbearance programs to avoid delinquency/default

-If you have are delinquent or in default on your loans (1-270 days behind on loan payments), you must take actions to avoid default!
+If you have are delinquent or in default on your loans (1-270 days behind on loan payments), you must take action to avoid default!
 When you default on your student loans, you will suffer negative consequences.
 For example:

 - Your credit will be damaged.

-- Your loan balance will increase dramatically as collection fees of up to 18-25% of loan balance are added.
+- Your loan balance will increase dramatically as collection fees of up to 18-25% of the loan balance are added.